 Incentives and sanctions are directly linked to the willingness of the offender to participate in their treatment program.
 Efforts to be in compliance with the expectations of the Adult Drug Court are recognized.
-Certificates are awarded for phase completion and for other accomplishments.
+Incentives are awarded for phase completion and for other accomplishments.

 Sanctions are used by the judge to keep participants on track.
 These may be anything from writing essays to increased program requirements to time in jail.
 The number of sanctions received is monitored and may be grounds for dismissal from the program.

-Dismissal of charges will be granted upon successful completion of all treatment phase requirements, a meeting with the judge to review all suspended cases, fees and fines, and notification from the Probation Department of no other offenses.
+Dismissal of charges will be granted upon successful completion of all treatment phase requirements, a meeting with the judge to review all active cases, fees and fines, and notification from the Probation Department of no other offenses.